MicrosoftDocs/architecture-center/docs/guide/networking/global-web-applications/overview.md

 - Do you do use the Azure Front Door rules engine to perform custom routing logic, or to rewrite requests?
 - Do you use the Azure Front Door web application firewall (WAF) to secure your applications?
 - Do you restrict traffic based on IP address or geography?
-- Do you use Azure Front Door's managed TLS certificates?
+- Who issues and managed your TLS certificates?
 - How do you restrict access to your origin application servers to ensure it comes through Azure Front Door?
 Do you use Private Link, or do you rely on public IP addresses with service tags and identifier headers?
 - Do your application servers accept traffic from anywhere other than Azure Front Door?
 If they do, which protocols do they accept?
-- Do your clients use HTTP/2 to access your application?
+- Do your clients use Azure Front Door's HTTP/2 support?

 ### Domain names and DNS